Bio

 Artist Statement

-Despite centuries of miraculous advancements in science and technology, I still live inside my head, and everyone else lives inside theirs.
-In English, the most common and accepted word for this is our sense of consciousness.
-While it is irrevocably attached to the human experience, very little progress has been made in the effort to quantify, explicitly describe, or access consciousness.
-Therefore, my artwork aims to qualify it.
-By combining different mediums with different relationships with space and dimension, I approach the unfathomable way we inhabit space with our inner selves.
+My artwork uses materials with different relationships to physicality and reality to qualify, explore, and analyze human consciousness and real incorporeal experiences.
+By combining different media with varying relationships to space and dimension, I explore the complex way we inhabit space with our inner selves.
 To that end, my work contains elements of sculpture, drawing, painting, sound, photography, digital technology, and more.
-Using these materials, I make work about people, the spaces they inhabit, and the objects they imbue with meaning.
-I examine generations, how past consciousnesses may affect present ones, and how an incorporeal entity can leave its mark on a physical space long after it was physically embodied.
+Using these materials, I make work about people, the connections they contrive, the spaces they inhabit, and the objects they imbue with meaning.
+I examine the concept of generations, how past consciousnesses may influence present ones, and how a pseudo-physical entity can leave its mark on a physical space long after it was embodied.